serokell/ariadne/docs/usage-tui.md

   fourth wallet.
 - `rename name: String`: give a new name to the currently selected wallet or account.
 - `remove`: remove the currently selected wallet or account.
-- `restore name: String? mnemonic: String full: Bool`: restore a wallet from mnemonic. `full` argument specifies whether Ariadne should perform a full restore (find all used accounts and addresses of the restored wallet in the blockchain).
+- `restore name: String? mnemonic: String`: restore a wallet from mnemonic.
-- `restore-from-daedalus-file name: String? file: FilePath full: Bool`: restore wallet from Daedalus's secret file. `full` argument has the same effect as the `restore` command.
+- `restore-from-daedalus-file name: String? file: FilePath`: restore wallet from Daedalus's secret file.
 Please note that the restored wallet will have the same passphrase as in Daedalus.

 There is also a command to send a transaction from your wallet: